Industrial action information for staff

 - What work should I prioritise during the industrial action?

-Our aim during the industrial action is to minimise the impact on students.
+Our aim during industrial action is to minimise the impact on students.
 For this reason, we ask all staff to prioritise, where possible, student-facing activities.
-Your Head of Department/manager will be able to advise as appropriate.
-This may mean you will be asked to prioritise teaching over other academic and administrative activities for a short period.

 - I am not taking part in the industrial action and have been asked by my manager to cover for a colleague who is taking industrial action, is this ok?

 Yes, it is still a reasonable management request for your Head of Department (or line manager) to ask you to do work that is covered by action short of strike.
-However, if you are refusing to do this work because you are taking action short of strike, you must tell your Head of Department (or line manager) when asked, and complete the Action Short of Strike notification form.
+However, if you are refusing to do this work because you are taking action short of strike, you must tell your Head of Department (or line manager) when asked.

 - Can I work from home or take annual leave during industrial action?